akufta/a-r-pagecms/src/content/blog/masterpost-of-wonderful-high-quality-art-supplies.md

 ---
 title: A masterpost of wonderful art supplies for creating gorgeous art
-author: 'A. Kufta'
+author: "A. Kufta"
 pubDatetime: 2017-12-19T10:30:39Z
 slug: a-masterpost-of-wonderful-art-supplies-for-creating-gorgeous-art
 featured: false
 tags:
   - guide
   - masterpost
-description: A collection of hand curated art supplies for traditional and digital artists and photographers.
+description: "A collection of hand curated art supplies for traditional and digital artists and photographers."
 ---

 The following is a hand-curated list of art supply recommendations–spanning books, camera gear, and traditional art.

 # Looking for high quality art supplies can be tricky, since there are so many options.
 This article outlines some of my favorites.